 Cavity preparation

-Soreness in the area of the bottom and walls of the cavity
+Pain in the bottom and walls of the cavity

 Table - 6.
 Data from physical examination of deep caries